 1. Flax Egg

-1 tablespoon + 3 tablespoon water = 1 egg
+1 tablespoon + 3 tablespoons water = 1 egg

 A flax egg is made by whisking together flax seed meal (also called ground flax seeds) and water and then letting the mixture set and thicken for atleast 5 minutes.
 When you're ready to add it to other ingredients, the flax egg should be thick and slow to pour.

-A flax egg is seriously one of my favorite egg substitutes when it comes to egg-free or vegan baking!
+A flax egg is seriously one of my favorite egg substitutes when it comes to eggless or vegan baking!
 They're easy to make, give the recipe added fiber and omega-3s, and are great at adding moisture and binding ingredients together.
 However, unlike eggs, flax eggs do not provide any lift to baked goods.
 That is why I personally like them best in recipes where you just need them for moisture/their binding effect, like cookies.

 Flax eggs work best in: pancakes, cookies, muffins, brownies, breads, doughs, or even things like vegan meatballs.